mikew/homelab/README.md

 Keep "techy general setup" in `README.md`, and any `USER_GUIDE.md` file will be rolled up in the `documentation` service.

 This generates a .md file at `/opt/homelab/ui/Homelab User Guide.md`, and a corresponding .html file.
-All IPs, hostnames, domain names, any of the homelab shell environment variables will be replaced with their actual values, so links actually work for people.
+All IPs, host name, domain names, any of the homelab shell environment variables will be replaced with their actual values, so links actually work for people.

 ## Permissions